anwar-prog/anwar-prog/README.md

   🌱 **Currently learning:**

 Generative AI
-German language (currently at B2 level).
+German Language (Currently at B2 level).

 🤝 **Looking to collaborate on:**
 - AI and Machine Learning Projects